-- (19) Tourism, including the hospitality industry, is an area of great importance important area for the Union economy and the sector is experiencing, which experienced a particularly severe contraction as a result of the COVID-19 pandemic.
+- (19) Tourism, including the hospitality industry, is an area of great importance for the Union economy and is currently experiencing a particularly severe contraction as a result of the COVID-19 pandemic.
 That contraction is particularly damaging for SMEs and family businesses and has caused large-scale unemployment.
-The InvestEU Programme should contribute to strengthening the recovery, its long-term competitiveness and sustainability of the sector, and its value chains, by supporting operations promoting sustainable, innovative and digital tourism. including innovative measures to reduce the climate and environment footprint of the sector. - (20) A significant effort is urgently needed to invest in and boost the digital transformation and to distribute the benefits of it to all Union citizens and businesses.
-The strong policy framework of the Digital Single Market Strategy should now be matched by investment of a similar ambition, including in artificial intelligence in line with the Digital Europe programme. - SMEs represent over 99 % of businesses in the Union and their economic value is (21)significant and crucial.
+The InvestEU Programme should contribute to strengthening the recovery, long-term competitiveness and sustainability of the sector, and its value chains, by supporting operations promoting sustainable, innovative and digital tourism including innovative measures to reduce the climate and environmental footprint of the sector. - (20) A significant effort is urgently needed to invest in and boost the digital transformation and to distribute the benefits of it to all Union citizens and businesses.
+The strong policy framework of the Digital Single Market Strategy should now be matched by investment of a similar ambition, including in artificial intelligence in line with the Digital Europe Programme to be established by a Regulation of the European Parliament and of the Council establishing the Digital Europe Programme and repealing Decision (EU) 2015/2240.

+SMEs represent over 99 % of businesses in the Union and their economic value is (21)significant and crucial.
 However, they face difficulties when accessing finance because of their perceived high risk and lack of sufficient collateral.
 Additional challenges arise from the need for SMEs and social economy enterprises to stay competitive by engaging in digitisation, internationalisation, transformation in a logic of circular economy, innovation activities and skilling up their workforce.
 SMEs have been particularly badly hit by the COVID-19 crisis.
 Moreover, SMEs and social economy enterprises have access to a more limited set of financing sources than larger enterprises, because they typically do not issue bonds, and have only limited access to stock exchanges and large institutional investors.
 Innovative solutions such as the acquisition of a business or ownership stake in a business by employees are also increasingly common for SMEs and social economy enterprises.
 The difficulty in accessing finance is even greater for those SMEs whose activities focus on intangible assets.
 SMEs in the Union rely heavily on banks and on debt financing in the form of bank overdrafts, bank loans or leasing.
 Supporting SMEs that face the above challenges by making it easier for them to gain access to finance and by providing more diversified sources of funding is necessary to increase the ability of SMEs to finance their creation, growth, innovation and sustainable development, ensure their competitiveness and withstand economic shocks to make the economy and the financial system more resilient during economic downturns and to maintain SMEs' ability to create jobs and social well-being.
 This Regulation is also complementary to the initiatives already undertaken in the context of the Capital Markets Union.
-The

-InvestEU Fund should therefore build on successful Union programmes such as the Programme for the Competitiveness of enterprises and SMEs (COSME)2 and should provide support to digital start-ups and innovative SMEs to enable them to better compete and scale up, provide working capital and investment throughout the life cycle of a company, should provide financing for leasing transactions and should provide an opportunity to focus on specific, more targeted financial products.
-It should also maximise the firepower of public/private fund vehicles, such as the SME IPO (Initial Public Offering) Fund, seeking to support SMEs through channelling both more private and public equity-in particular in strategic companies.
+The InvestEU Fund should therefore build on successful Union programmes, such as the Programme for the Competitiveness of Enterprises and SMEs (COSME); provide support to digital start-ups and innovative SMEs to enable them to better compete and scale up; provide working capital and investment throughout the life cycle of a company; provide financing for leasing transactions; and provide an opportunity to focus on specific, more targeted financial products.
+It should also maximise the firepower of public/private fund vehicles, such as the SME IPO (Initial Public Offering) Fund, seeking to support SMEs through channelling more private and public equity.